chrisglein/chrisglein.github.io/_posts/2012-01-24-music-made-me-part-1.md

 blogger_orig_url: https://chrisglein.blogspot.com/2012/01/music-made-me-part-1.html
 ---

-A note about logistics: the only thing that has kept me from moving forward and posting this <a href="http://chrisglein.blogspot.com/2011/04/music-made-me.html">project</a> is a complete inability to figure out how to best link the music for your consumption.
+A note about logistics: the only thing that has kept me from moving forward and posting this [project]({% post_url /2011-04-28-music-made-me %}) is a complete inability to figure out how to best link the music for your consumption.
 There's no one universal solution that's going to work for everyone.
 I could go round up the links to iTunes, Amazon, Zune, Rhapsody, and whatever else, but that's a lot of work for me and there's still no guarantee it'd meet everyone's needs.
 So instead I'm going to trust that if you care to listen along you'll figure out how to get the music on your own (and if possible get more than a 30 second sample).
 I'll be providing Zune links because that's what I use, and if you’ve got the app and a Zune Pass this should be a smooth experience.
 If you do the leg work for another service and want to share in the comments, please feel free to.<br />
 <!--more-->
 <br />
 Okay, with that out of the way we can get started.<br />